weizhenye/Danmaku/README.md

   // 'rtl'(right to left) by default, available mode: 'ltr', 'rtl', 'top', 'bottom'.
   mode: 'rtl',

-  // Specified in seconds, if not provided when using with media(video or audio),
+  // Specified in seconds, if not provided when using with media,
   // it will be set to `media.currentTime`.
 Not required in live mode.
   time: 233.3,